Humberlito Borges: Santos

 On 23 May 2011, the boards of Santos and Grêmio confirmed the transfer of the striker to the team from São Paulo.
 On his debut, Borges scored two goals in a 3–1 victory over Avai.
 And he scored a goal late in the game between Cruzeiro and Santos, which was won by a score of 1–0.

-Having not played for Grêmio played the finals of the Libertadores (Santos left the champion), but remained well in the matches for the national championship, with the absolute owner Santos 9 shirt.
-He was now Brasileirão top scorer with 23 goals in 29 games reaching the mark of Serginho Chulapa, which lasted 28 years (since 1983).
+Having played for Grêmio previously in the tournament, Borges wasn't allowed to play the finals of the Libertadores with Santos (which ended up as champions), but he was unstoppable in the matches for the national championship, being the absolute owner Santos 9 shirt.
+He was Brasileirão top scorer with 23 goals in 29 games reaching the mark of Serginho Chulapa, which lasted 28 years (since 1983).
 He came to be compared with the Cameroonian striker Samuel Eto'o.

 Cruzeiro

 On his debut for Cruzeiro, Borges scored against his previous club, Santos in a competitive game in the Brasil Série A.

 Internatıonal career

 As reward for his great form at Santos in 2011 as top scorer in the Campeonato Brasileiro Série A, Borges was called up on 22 September 2011 for the second game against Argentina in the Superclásico, South American's greatest football grudge match.